 Please note that some job postings can be closed early because of application volume.

-Yes, external applicants applying on safety sensitive positions at The City of Calgary will be required to undergo a Pre-employment drug test.
+Yes, external applicants applying for safety sensitive positions at The City of Calgary will be required to undergo a Pre-employment drug test.

-Some employment competitions will note that a security clearance will be required.
-Having a criminal record does not exclude you from employment with The City of Calgary.
+Some job postings will state that a security clearance will be required.
+Having a criminal record does not exclude you from employment with The City of Calgary for those positions.
 When your application is reviewed, the nature of the offense, when the offense took place, and the relevance of the offense to the position for which you are applying are considered.
 This information is handled in a confidential manner and candidate honesty is paramount.
 Failure to fully inform The City may result in forfeiture of your rights to employment with The City.

 Individuals can hold only one position at a time.

 Every competition is considered separately.
 The number of positions you apply for does not increase your opportunity for being hired.
 We encourage all interested applicants to apply for positions for which they qualify.
 Every application will be given equal consideration in the hiring process.

 For professional positions, it's common practice to include a cover letter with your application.